 The Legal Cheek View

-White & Case has grown rapidly in London of late, increasing the number of training contracts it offers from 30 to 50 in just two years as it bids to go head-to-head with the magic circle.
-The financials are looking rosy too, with figures released in 2016 showing the corporate finance-focused US giant to have boosted turnover for its UK and Africa arm by a whopping 39% last year.
-Revenues now stand at £214.9 million.
+White & Case has grown rapidly in London of late, increasing the number of training contracts it offers from 30 to 50 in recent years as it bids to go head-to-head with the magic circle.
+The financials are looking rosy too, with the corporate finance-focused US giant boosting turnover this year by 7.1% to a new record high of $1.63 billion (£1.31 billion).

 Another big White & Case pull factor is its huge international network, with 39 offices in 26 countries.
-Rookies have an excellent chance of doing a secondment, with some great destinations available.
+All rookies are given the opportunity of doing a secondment, with some great destinations available.
 Current London trainees have spent time in, among other places, Stockholm, Hong Kong, Paris, Madrid and Singapore.